LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 the conflict, choose the correct version of contents you want and delete the other lines.

 Alternatively, you can use a tool to help resolve your conflicts.
-There is the 'git mergetool' command and the "meld" tool, which is very powerful and intuitive).
+The 'git mergetool' command helps you run a merge tool.
+One such tool is the "meld" tool, which is very powerful and intuitive.
 Diff tools like "tkdiff" are also helpful for resolving merge conflicts.

 .. important:: **Git will not let you commit a file with merge conflicts.**